OFFICE CONSOLIDATION (as of September 14, 2021)

 5.2 Every person applying for a licence or a renewal of a licence shall provide in full at the time the application is submitted all of the information requested on the application form as well as:

-(a) all license fees and inspection fees related to this By-law shall be paid in accordance with the applicable fees and charges by-law, as may be passed and amended by the Council from time to time;
+(a) all licence fees and inspection fees related to this By-law shall be paid in accordance with the applicable fees and charges by-law, as may be passed and amended by the Council from time to time;

 (b) a copy of the Transfer/Deed and parcel abstract dated no later than fifteen (15) days prior to the date of the application evidencing the Owner’s ownership of the Rental Unit;